 Additionally, we have made badges from the community, AOSC OS, and AOSC OS/Retro’s logos.
 These badges and the sticker sets are all free to take at the AOSCC venue - and available at the cost of postage after the conference.

 Information about attendance and schedules are availabe from the “AOSCC 2019” Wiki page.
 We look forward to seeing you there!

 Brutally simplified rolling Linux distribution.

 Install AOSC OS on your Windows machine.

 Localization improvements made by the community.

-A portal that syncs the newest news and happenings in and around AOSC.
+Learn about newest news and happenings in and around AOSC.